Needlepoint, your way: Blue & white pillow patterns (1976)

 To copy: Transfer diagrams, square by square, on 10 squares to the inch graph paper; each of the blocks equals one stitch.

-Pattern: Polka dots
+Vintage needlepoint pattern: Polka dots

 Needlepoint canvas backing, called “Penelope,” is available in 10 meshes to the inch or 1 mesh per stitch.
 Most needlework stores carry alphabetical letter and number transfers, so you can write mottoes in your own handwriting on the graph paper.

 Retro needlepoint patterns: Tiger motto & alphabet and numbers

 “He who rides the tiger cannot dismount”